hanachanX/ImageFileEditing/README.md

 Known Issue: The deleted files in the Explorer are not reflected in the list box.
 Please just reload App.

+* Version 2.8
+I Added a function to convert images into dot art and painting styles.

 * Version 2.7
 I have implemented a prompt generator.
 Please customize 'prompt.txt' as desired.